linju-podcast/website/src/content/podcast/en/podcast-05.md

 ## Timeline

-01:59 Overview of changes in music carriers
-08:00 What is sampling rate
+01:59 Overview of evolution in music storage format 08:00 What is sampling rate
 10:20 Assessing music playback devices from the perspectives of sound quality and portability 13:30 Brief discussion on copyright
 14:50 Vinyl record era
 20:45 What is signal-to-noise ratio
 22:33 Radio (wireless broadcasting) era
-37:42 Tape era
+37:42 Cassette tape era
 1:09:00 Piracy issues brought by cassette tapes 1:26:18 TWO MORE THINGS
-1:26:21 White noise app: Tidal
+1:26:21 White noise app: 潮汐
 1:30:00 Song recommendation: "Qi Li Xiang" by Jay Chou

 ## Further Reading